 The 4th of July has just taken place and fireworks displays were everywhere.
 The 4th of July is not the only time fireworks are used for celebrating.
 It seems all summer long picnics and family gatherings end with fireworks.
 And let’s not forget New Year’s Eve.
 Fireworks are set off at midnight all around the U.S.A.
 One thing that all these occasions where fireworks are used have in common, someone has the possibility to get hurt.
-The injuries run the gamut to minor burns to serious traumatic injuries.
+The injuries run the gamut to minor burns to serious traumatic Personal Injury.
 As a matter of fact, this year there was a young man killed when he lit a firework display from the top of his head.
 Setting a firework display off from the top of your head may seem irresponsible, but there is always someone who is going to try and put blame on someone.
 In this case, it may be the person who supplied the liquor for the party the young man was attending; he was intoxicated after all.

 Every year it is estimated that 1,000 people seek treatment for fireworks related injuries.
 Many times the people injured or hurt due to not using caution when using fireworks.
 Sometimes, however, people can be injured while they are just spectators at these celebrations.
 When this happens, who is responsible?